denisidoro/reseau/README.md

 }
 ```

-And bind it to the activity:
+And connect it to the activity:
 ```kotlin
 class CounterActivity : ControllerActivity<CounterController>() {
     override val layoutRes = R.layout.activity_counter